The bohmion method in nonadiabatic quantum hydrodynamics: Introduction

 The content of the paper is as follows.
-In the remainder of Section \ref{sec:intro} we summarise the main points of the derivation of the bohmion model.
-In particular, one sets up the variational principle underlying standard quantum hydrodynamics before applying the bohmion method to yield the equations of motion for nuclear bohmions.
-In Section \ref{sec:Bohmiontheory} we outline the extension of these ideas to nonadiabatic molecular dynamics \cite{FoHoTr19}.
-First, the hydrodynamic formulation of the exact factorization representation is described along with its variational structure.
-In Section \ref{BohmionMeth} the bohmion method is applied within this context, leading to the bohmion equations for nonadiabatic dynamics.
+In Section \ref{sec:Bohmiontheory} we summarise the main points of the derivation of the bohmion model.
+By using the exact factorization representation, we set up the variational principle underlying nonadiabatic quantum hydrodynamics before applying the bohmion method to yield the bohmion equations of motion.
+In Section \ref{BohmionMeth} the bohmion method is derived along with its equations of motion.
 These equations are the starting point for the numerical simulations which follow.
-Section \ref{sec:results} contains new results from the numerical implementation of the bohmion method to the celebrated Tully models \cite{Tully}, with a focus on population transfer and decoherence dynamics.
-On the whole, these numerical implementations display excellent agreement with exact quantum mechanical results.
+Section \ref{sec:results} contains new results from the numerical implementation of the bohmion method to the celebrated Tully models \cite{Tully}, with a focus on population transfer and decoherence dynamics. {Many of} these numerical implementations display good agreement with exact quantum mechanical results.
 In particular, they show that bohmions are able to capture electronic decoherence effects in a variety of nonadiabatic processes.
-Comparisons are also made with other methods, including CT-MQC \cite{CoupledvsIndependent}.
 Section \ref{sec:conclusions} contains our conclusions.
+The conclusion section outlines the strengths and weaknesses of the bohmion method revealed in the present investigation and outlines several directions for improvement of its capabilities.